 Security and Privacy

 Although privacy and security are not the only benefits of using a VPN, for many people, they are the main reason to use this service.
 The truth is that at the moment, this is not an area in which PenguinProxy shines, nor do they claim to.
 However, they do a pretty good job of explaining how their service affects your connection, and what extra steps to take to better secure your surfing data.
 They only support HTTP and HTTPS protocols and they encrypt data using TLP.
-It is likely that more protocols are added once the service moves beyond the Beta stage, since they state not planning to ever expand their protocol.
+It is not likely that more protocols are added once the service moves beyond the Beta stage, since they state not planning to ever expand their protocol.
 This means that although the website says it is a peer-to-peer VPN, it really only provides web proxy encryption.
-PenguinProxy simply can’t provide the security that you get from other well-established solutions that use advanced encryption protocols and the latest technology to defend your data from eavesdroppers and hackers, but instead adds a layer of security through a random proxy connection.
+PenguinProxy simply can’t provide the security that you get from advanced encryption protocols and the latest technology to defend all of your data from eavesdroppers and hackers, but instead adds a layer of security through a random proxy connection.
 It currently lacks a built-in killswitch in case of a connection drop.
-But, you can add some level of anonymity when you are surfing the web and the service is meant to be simple, but it won’t encrypt your entire traffic.
+But, you can add some level of anonymity when you are surfing the web and the service is meant to be simple, it just won’t encrypt your entire traffic.
 With that said, their decentralized approach is an argument that centralized VPN services can never fully be trusted with your data either.

-As mentioned before, the main purpose of PenguinProxy is to provide anonymity by hiding your IP address, forwarding the data through a different IP, which in turn allows for geographically blocked websites to be accessed if needed.
+As mentioned before, the main purpose of Penguin Proxy is to provide anonymity by hiding your IP address, forwarding the data through a different IP, which in turn allows for geographically blocked websites to be accessed if needed.
 Penguin Proxy also supports Adblocking, which prevents any request from advertisement server hosts.
-This feature has to be enabled and once it is, you will be able to avoid ads once you access websites.
+This feature might have to be enabled but when I installed the client, it was on by default.
 Proxy HTTPS is another function available and once it is on, you can make HTTP requests directly or just Proxy HTTPS only.
 We suggest to follow PenguinProxy’s advice and also add HTTPS Anywhere extension to your browser.
 Although PenguinProxy has a browser extension, it cannot be used without the client also being installed and turned on.
 It provides further fine tuning of proxy settings through your browser, and also adds WebRTC leak protection, which we tested successfully.
 Extra points to Penguin for adding WebRTC leak protection.
 So if you don’t already use an adblocker like UBlock Origin which also protects against WebRTC attacks, we highly suggest to add their extension or another WebRTC leak protection browser extension.
 It is possible to add the list of hosts to exempt so you will have to access them directly and not through PenguinProxy.
 Reverse exceptions works on the opposite way as it only proxies websites that are in the list of exceptions via proxy only.
 There is also a setting that uses the same IP address when possible and it is called same sessions.

 One thing to keep in mind is that it is not possible to see the exact location of all the servers available at this time.
 Some countries can be individually selected including Britain, Canada, China, and USA while most of Europe remains as one random server.
-This means that apart from being able to connect to servers in the United States, you also can connect to other countries but the location will depend on the user whose computer you connect to in order to route your internet traffic.
+This means that apart from being able to connect to those servers, you also can connect to other countries based on the continent, but the location will depend on the user whose computer you connect to in order to route your internet traffic.
 I expect this to change with time, as more users join the growing network, allowing them to provide more countries from the selection menu.
 Another factor to keep in mind is the bandwidth usage as mentioned.
 Generally, the performance is good enough for browsing content and since there is not a high level of encryption provided, you won’t experience significant impact on your connection’s speed.
-It should be noted that while there were not IP leaks detected after testing this, unfortunately the same cannot be same about DNS leaks.
+Speed tests showed what you would expect from a peer–peer proxy connection, just randomness.
+Speeds can greatly vary depending on the location and the host connection itself.

 You can contact Penguin Proxy via email and live chat when available for very fast answers.
-This an acceptable selection of contact methods, particularly when you consider that this is a free service and in most cases, they only offer support via email, and sometimes not even that.
-When you visit the website, you can access the live chat and get a response to your question in only a few minutes generally.
+This an acceptable selection of contact methods, particularly when you consider that this is a free service and in some cases, some free services do not even provide a contact email address at all.
+When you visit the website, you can access the live chat and get a.
 There is also an FAQ section with useful information about most aspects of the service, and we highly suggest readers to take a look at their blog post as well.
 PenguinProxy does a good job of explaining the benefits and downsides of their service, who it is designed for, and what type connections should expect issues with it.